Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 {% include caption.html url="/imgs/storyrundown/fleech.png" description="How this slipped through when not only were Fleeches replaced with Sleeches, but also the cave contains Slogs is beyond me." %}

-Meanwhile, in Soulstorm the cure is received in the same level its effects are showcased and, after this single level, you never need to reuse it to heal sick Mudokons again.
+Meanwhile, in Soulstorm the cure is received in the same level its effects are showcased and, after this single level, you hardly ever need to reuse it to heal sick Mudokons again.

 Sure, I hear you saying, "but Abe still has to figure out how to cure *all* Mudokons, not just the ones with him."
-Fair point... but even there the method lacks all the pathos of the original: Instead of braving depths and receiving a sign, that he's worthy of supernatural intervention, he's simply lucky enough to have Toby around who just so happens to know that the ingredients are usually ferried through FeeCo.
+Fair point... but even there the method lacks all the pathos of the original: Instead of braving depths and receiving a sign that he's worthy of supernatural intervention, he's simply lucky enough to have Toby around who just so happens to know that the ingredients are usually ferried through FeeCo.

 Again, I kind of see the point---they're turning the Industrialists' tools against them by reusing the ingredients in a way that taints the Brew, but it all boils down to basically fortune.